jim-collier/x9git/project/design.md

 - An account's credentials are only credentials where that account banks.
 	- Accounts gained `host` (defaulting to `github.com`, which is what every config written before the key existed meant) and `user`.
 If an account's host is not the host `origin` is on, nothing is applied and the identity block names both hosts.
 	- A non-GitHub token is exported under its own variable, never as `GH_TOKEN`: `gh` reads that one, and every child process would otherwise inherit a credential for a host `gh` would try to use it on.
-	- The credential helper is written for the host actually being authenticated to. `user` exists because Gitea checks the username an HTTPS push presents where GitHub ignores it; both it and `host` are validated as plain names, since the helper is a string Git hands to a shell.
+	- The credential helper is written for the host actually being authenticated to. `user` exists because Gitea checks the username an HTTPS push presents where GitHub ignores it.
+	- Neither the token nor the username is interpolated into the helper - both are read from the environment when it runs.
+The helper is a string Git hands to a SHELL, and the login reaching it can come from `GITSBY_ACCOUNT`, from a git config key, or from the config file, none of which is a place to accept shell.
+Interpolating the login put whatever those said inside the command Git runs; the environment removes the class rather than filtering it.

 - There is no bare `commit`, and no bare `pull` that skips the commit.
 Both were escape hatches around the workflow the tool exists to enforce.
 	- `commit` alone produces exactly the state gitsby was written to prevent: work committed locally that never reaches the remote, diverging quietly until the merge is painful.